MCERQUA/echo2/clients/Josh/on-point-insulation/seo_image_renaming.md

 - This process will keep both the original and renamed files in the repository for a while
 - After verifying all renamed files exist correctly, we can safely delete the originals
 - Each file will retain the same content but with a more SEO-friendly name
+- **Update (March 19, 2025)**: Starting the renaming process.
+The issue with direct renaming is that we need to preserve the image file contents, which requires downloading and re-uploading the images.
+This may be best done via a local Git clone rather than through the API.